Rakruirn/ConfigChanger/README.md

 You will need a properly formatted json file; see example.json.

 (I know there are likely better ways, but this is what I came up with.)

+Notes:
+There are a few flags you can use with this script.
+- File (Default $null) : Bypass the file prompt by giving the file upfront.
+- SkipCheck (Default $false) : Toggles if the confirm prompt will prompt before applying the changes.
+- ShowSkipped (Default $true) : Toggles if skipped items are reported in the console.
+- AutoClose (Default $false) : Toggles if the script should close automatically or wait for input.

+Another thing to note.
+Powershell does not want to run unknown code.
+If you run into this, please review the code for yourself, then copy and paste it into a .ps1 file you created.